TonyVSK/Python-100-days/README.md

 - `004` - Task List: A task manager to organize your day.
 - `005` - Password Generator: A secure password generator.

-### BASIC: deeper dive into loop repetition structures
+### BASIC: DEEPER DIVE INTO LOOP REPETITION STRUCTURES
 - `006` - Escaping The Maze.
 - `007` - Hangman.
 - `008` - Caesar Cipher.